Staff profiles

 01392 725054

-I have previously taught at the Universities of Winchester, Portsmouth, Southampton, and East Anglia.
+I have previously worked at the universities of Winchester, Portsmouth, Southampton, and East Anglia.
 I am a Senior Fellow of the Higher Education Academy.
 I earned my BA in English Studies with Film and Media Studies at the University of Stirling (2001) and my MA in Modernism (2003) and Ph.D.
 (2010) at UEA, where I wrote my thesis on football and national identity in England and Scotland.

-My research interests lie broadly in the politics of contemporary media and culture.
-I have particular interests in celebrity, political communication, and sport.
-I'm currently writing a book with Dr Anthony P. McIntyre (UCD) titled Post-Brexit Digital Cultures: Politics, Aesthetics, Affect (Intellect, forthcoming, 2024).
 I'm the co-editor of First Comes Love: Power Couples, Celebrity Kinship, and Cultural Politics (Bloomsbury Academic, 2015), Capitalism, Crime and Media in the 21st Century (Palgrave Macmillan, 2021), and special issues of Television and New Media on the TV show Friends (2018) and Celebrity Studies on populist political celebrities in contemporary Europe (2020).
-Since 2015, I have edited the Cultural Report section of Celebrity Studies (Routledge).
+Since 2015, I have edited the Cultural Report section of Celebrity Studies journal (Routledge).

 I'm an Affiliated Member of the Amsterdam School for Cultural Analysis (ASCA) at the University of Amsterdam.
 I'm also a member of the Society for Cinema and Media Studies (SCMS) and the Media, Communication and Cultural Studies Association (MeCCSA).
 I currently serve as the External Examiner for the BAs in Film Studies, and Creative Writing and Film Studies, at Liverpool John Moores University (2020-2024).
 I have extensive experience of curriculum development, programme leadership, programme validation, external examining, and PGR supervision and examination.